Hackensack Divorce Attorney

 - Pre-trial discovery

 - An Early Settlement Panel date

 - The assessment of whether custody and parenting time are disputed

 If you and your spouse are unable to conclude your legal matter, the court will refer the case to an Early Settlement Panel, which usually consists of a team of attorneys who will make recommendations to resolve outstanding marital issues.
 If you and your spouse do not accept the recommendations of the panel, you can still try to settle the divorce through mediation or move on to litigation.

 Final Judgment of Divorce

 The Final Judgment of Divorce concludes the divorce process and must be executed by the court, regardless of whether the matter was litigated or settled.
 If the matter was litigated, both parties have the right to appeal.

-Contact our Bergen County Divorce Attorneys
+Contact a Bergen County Divorce Lawyer

 If you are going through a divorce, not just any attorney will do.
-You need a law firm that has the experience you need and the determination, dedication, and compassion you deserve.
+You need a law firm that has the experience, determination, dedication, and compassion you deserve.
 Aronsohn Weiner Salerno & Kaufman P.C. has over 40 years of experience helping clients move on to greener pastures.
 We recognize the weight of this legal matter and will do everything in our power to help you conclude your divorce in the best possible fashion, regardless of the road that gets you there.
 Whether you believe litigation, mediation, arbitration, or collaborative divorce is best for you, we can help you decide and guide you through.
 Contact Aronsohn Weiner Salerno & Kaufman P.C. for a consultation to discuss your legal matter today.